-On the first day of Orientation, all ICS students are issued an Adeslas Health Plan insurance card.
+On the first day of Orientation, all ICS students are issued an Helvetia Health Plan insurance card.
 The ICS highly recommends that students carry this card on them at all times as it is used as payment in doctor’s offices, at clinics and hospitals, for ambulance service, etc. in Seville, throughout Spain, and in the rest of the European Union.

 As a final note, the ICS must emphasize that although Spain has medicines similar to those in the United States, it is preferable that students under medication bring with them enough medicine for the entire semester.
 It may be difficult finding another one identical to it.